eeyone/PicoClockGreenEasy/README.md

 - press "set"
 - go to a not-so-dark room (or turn on the light) and use the "up" or "down" buttons to set the "dim brightness" percentage
 - press "set"
-- if you need to adjust the brightness in a daylight conditions, you can use the "up" or "down" buttons to set the "max brightness" percentage
+- if you need to adjust the brightness in daylight conditions, you can use the "up" or "down" buttons to set the "max brightness" percentage
 - press "set"

 ## Using a DFPlayer Mini module for music and chime sound

-If you don't like the beeps produced by the internal buzzer for alarms and hourly chimes, you can connect a DFPlayer Mini module or one of its clone (I used the MP3-TF-16P) and configure the firmware to play WAV or MP3 files instead.
+If, like me, you don't like the beeps produced by the internal buzzer for alarms and hourly chimes, you can connect a DFPlayer Mini module or one of its clones (I used the MP3-TF-16P) and configure the firmware to play WAV or MP3 files instead.

 Here is the pin wiring I have used:
 |[DFPlayer Mini module](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299#target_3)|Pico|